 University of Edinburgh

-Chloe is a research assistant based in the Centre for Cognitive Ageing and Cognitive Epidemiology at the University of Edinburgh.
+Tim is a clinical research fellow and neurology trainee at the Centre for Medical Informatics at the University of Edinburgh.